pinecone-io/pinecone-python-client/README.md

 ### Using proxies with self-signed certificates

-By default the Pinecone Python client will perform SSL certificate verification using the CA bundle maintained by Mozilla in the [certifi](https://pypi.org/project/certifi/) package.
+By default the Pinecone Python SDK will perform SSL certificate verification using the CA bundle maintained by Mozilla in the [certifi](https://pypi.org/project/certifi/) package.

 If your proxy server is using a self-signed certificate, you will need to pass the path to the certificate in PEM format using the `ssl_ca_certs` parameter.